IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Common-Errors.md

 * CICS® must be authorized to read the bundle directory `META-INF`.
 * The port specified by the `--port` argument of the `cics-deploy generate bundle` command *must* be free on z/OS® before you attempt to deploy an application.
-* If you set a `WORK_DIR` in the CICS® Node.js application profile, such as `nodejsapps/<your application name>.profile`, it must be *writeable* by CICS®.
+* If you set a `WORK_DIR` in the CICS Node.js application profile, such as `nodejsapps/<your application name>.profile`, it must be *writeable* by CICS.

 ## Deployment errors

 {% include note.html content="For further troubleshooting steps, see [Troubleshooting Node.js applications](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.5.0/troubleshooting/node/node-troubleshooting.html)." %}

-{% include important.html content="To definitively diagnose a problem based on the suggested symptoms, you might need to refer to one or more [system logs and traces](cdp-Log-and-trace-files) particularly the STDERR Node.js log and the file assigned the MSGUSR DD name in the relevant CICS® job.
-Depending on your familiarity with z/OS® and CICS®, and your system privileges, you may also need to consult a CICS® systems administrator to get to the bottom of certain problems." %}
+{% include important.html content="To definitively diagnose a problem based on the suggested symptoms, you might need to refer to one or more [system logs and traces](cdp-Log-and-trace-files) particularly the STDERR Node.js log and the file assigned the MSGUSR DD name in the relevant CICS job.
+Depending on your familiarity with z/OS and CICS, and your system privileges, you may also need to consult a CICS systems administrator to get to the bottom of certain problems." %}

 ### Application incorrectly deploys in a DISABLED state